pc2/HPCC_FPGA/docs/source/technical_support/Basic Setup/index.rst

    :widths: 10, 10, 20

-    ``XILINX_COMPILE_FLAGS`` ,``-j 40``, "Set special compiler flags like the number of used threads for compilation. " ``XILINX_COMPILE_SETTINGS_FILE`` , First `settings.compile.xilinx.*.ini` file found in the `settings` folder of the benchmark , "Path to the file containing compile time settings like the target clock frequuency "
+    ``XILINX_COMPILE_FLAGS`` ,``-j 40``, "Set special compiler flags like the number of used threads for compilation. " ``XILINX_COMPILE_SETTINGS_FILE`` , First `settings.compile.xilinx.*.ini` file found in the `settings` folder of the benchmark , "Path to the file containing compile-time settings like the target clock frequency "
     ``XILINX_LINK_SETTINGS_FILE`` , First `settings.link.xilinx.*.ini` file found in the `settings` folder of the benchmark , "Path to the file containing link settings like the mapping of the memory banks to the kernel parameters "
     ``XILINX_GENERATE_LINK_SETTINGS`` , `Yes` if the link settings file ends on `.generator.ini` `No` otherwise ," Boolean flag indicating if the link settings file will be used as a source to generate a link settings file e.g. for a given number of kernel replications"

-When building a benchmark for Xilinx FPGAs double check the path to the settings files and if they match to the target board.
+When building a benchmark for Xilinx FPGAs double-check the path to the settings files and if they match to the target board.
 The settings files follow the name convention:

     settings.[compile|link].xilinx.KERNEL_NAME.[hbm|ddr](?.generator).ini